 A police vehicle enters the shot.
 It’s very similar to the armoured personnel carrier that will be featured in “Aliens” (dir.
 James Cameron, 1986).
 It’s not explicitly marked as the police but they’re trying to run over unarmed black people so I think we can take it as read.

 00:43 Holy shit we’ve got to the first chorus.
 We’re only 43 seconds in and the first half an hour of the video was taken up with the “Beat It” low budget tribute.
 If I was paying for this rather than watching on YouTube with ad blockers on I’d feel dangerously short-changed.

-00:55 That American TV staple, the headband on a dude so uncool it’s painful, makes its first appearance.
+00:55 That American TV staple, the headband on a white dude so uncool that it’s painful to watch, makes its first appearance.
 He and Maurice exchange nods whilst looking meaningfully at a poster of what looks like someone fisting a mushroom.
 It has some Japanese letters and a shit sci-fi font which says “Magnetic” and is meaningful.

 01:05 Ah.
 The rich white MAGA crowd are all in some club called Catacumbas to escape the pandemic of litter outside.
 These guys are, to quote the President of the Galaxy, so unhip it’s a wonder that their bums don’t drop off.
 The band are now inside, playing for the white folks.
 And for reasons unknown to the non-cocaine-snorting watchers of the video, some of the crowd seem to have brought a live snake to the nightclub.